 The performance of an ejector for a given working conditions depends on several geometrical parameters.
-The two most important geometrical parameters are the throat area and the area of the mixing chamber as they have a great effect upon the mass flows and temperature and pressure fields obtained inside the ejector.
+The two most important geometrical parameters are the throat area and the area of the mixing chamber.
+These areas have a great effect upon the mass flows and temperatures and pressures obtained inside the ejector.
 When the primary stream reaches supersonic conditions, no information can travel upstream the nozzle and the mass flow will only depend on the stagnation values of pressure and temperature of the primary flow and the area of the throat [5][6].